A History of Steel Innovation

-The global steel industry has a long history of investment in vehicle material application demonstrations to assist the automotive industry in applying steel innovation to current and future vehicles.
-Steel E-Motive is the 6th program in our 22-year history.
+Global steelmakers have a long history of investment in vehicle material application demonstrations to assist the automotive industry in applying steel innovation to current and future vehicles.
+Steel E-Motive is the sixth program in WorldAutoSteel‘s 22-year history.
 These programs represent over €100 million in steel industry investment, the engineering and findings of which we make freely available to all.
-Click the links to learn more about each program (open the worldautosteel.org website pages).
-Sign up for Steel E-Motive updates to get the latest information on this new program.

-As a result, this family of research programs has made a dramatic impact on current vehicle architectures.
+The research programs have made a dramatic impact on current vehicle architectures.
 AHSS can be found in nearly every vehicle on the road today in the world, using applications that closely mirror this revolutionary work.
 The fact that automakers are applying their findings to reach design, engineering and manufacturing goals on a global order of magnitude is evidence of their success in providing viable solutions for vehicle efficiency.
 We are confident that Steel E-Motive will provide innovations that will have the same exciting effect on the next generation of mobility.

 The Ultralight Steel Auto Body program was the first industry collaboration of its kind in the world.
 It was the first time that High-Strength Steels were demonstrated in unique vehicle applications.
 The progam demonstrated that steel has the capability to enable a substantial cost-effective weight reduction in the vehicle body structure without compromising safety, comfort or vehicle performance.

 The ULSAB program demonstrated impressive mass saving of 25% at no additional cost.
 The design also demonstrated significant performance improvements, met all mandated crash requirements and maintained affordable manufacturing costs.